Developing the Holton Professional

 We asked the operators to explain what they needed from a new watch, what they disliked and what malfunctions were typical.

-Armed with a challenging wish list and 20+ years experience of building durable watches, ideas for the Holton quickly began to form and it soon became evident that what we needed was a new watch capable of meeting or exceeding every one of the requirements.
+Armed with a challenging wish list and decades of experience building durable watches, ideas for the Holton quickly began to form and it soon became evident that we needed a new watch capable of meeting or exceeding every one of the requirements.

-The result is a brand new watch, whose design manages to echo the minimalism of vintage military watches with slab sides and starkly bold details yet carries clear lineage to Elliot Brown’s house style.
+The result is the Holton Professional, whose design manages to echo the minimalism of vintage military watches with slab sides and starkly bold details yet carries clear lineage to Elliot Brown’s house style.

 All the operators we met during this project were serious watch guys, with a taste for premium watch brands so our challenge was to design a watch that would live up to their aesthetic expectations as well as being totally fit for purpose.
-Something functional but uninspiring wouldn’t be enough.
+Something functional but uninspiring wouldn’t cut it.

 The hands are millimetre-perfect vintage military; the minute hand is a slender parallel baton design with a point that lines up exactly with the minutes track around the edge of the dial, whilst the hour hand is the opposite; a short stubby sword design.
 The different hand profiles mean that it’s more difficult to confuse them at a glance, even in poor visibility.